Clinton Jones (footballer): WAFL

-Jones began his career with South Fremantle in the WAFL.
-At South Fremantle he won consecutive best and fairest awards, and was a part of South's 2005 premiership winning team.
-Following that Grand Final, he was mistakenly announced as the winner of the Simpson Medal, before it was corrected and the true winner Toby McGrath was awarded the medal.
+Jones began his career with South Fremantle in the West Australian Football League (WAFL).
+At South Fremantle he won consecutive best and fairest awards and was a part of South's 2005 premiership winning team.
+Following that grand final, he was mistakenly announced as the winner of the Simpson Medal before it was corrected and the true winner Toby McGrath was awarded the medal.

-AFL Career with St Kilda
+AFL career with St Kilda

 Drafted 2006

 Jones was drafted to the Saints as a mature aged rookie with the 9th selection in the 2006 AFL Rookie Draft at the age of 22.

-Jones didn't have to wait long for his AFL Debut, playing his first game in St Kilda's 50 point win over the Western Bulldogs in Round 3 of the 2007 AFL Regular Season.
-He played 6 games in his first season, where 's underwhelming season finished without finals participation.
+Jones did not have to wait long for his AFL debut, playing his first game in St Kilda's 50 point win over the Western Bulldogs in Round 3 of the 2007 AFL regular season.
+He played six games in his first season, where 's underwhelming season finished without finals participation.

-NAB Cup Winner
+NAB Cup winner

-2008 started brightly, with Jones playing a pivotal role in St Kilda’s 2008 National Australia Bank Cup winning team that defeated Richmond, Geelong, Essendon, and Adelaide to win the club's first pre-season cup since 2004.
+His 2008 season started brightly, with Jones playing a pivotal role in St Kilda's 2008 NAB Cup winning team which defeated Richmond, Geelong, Essendon and Adelaide to win the club's first pre-season cup since 2004.

-He went on to play 20 games in his second season at the Saints, including the final 17 consecutive games of a FC season that ended in the Preliminary Final.
-He played in his first finals win with the Saints in the Semi-Final victory over Collingwood at the M.C.G.
+He went on to play 20 games in his second season at the Saints, including the final 17 consecutive games of the season which ended in a preliminary final.
+He played in his first finals win with the Saints in a semi-fnal victory over Collingwood at the MCG.
 Jones quickly developed a reputation as a dynamic run with player and impressive handballer, racking up an average of over 17 disposals per game for the year.
-Jones was immediately prioritized to play a nullifying role on some of the opposition teams best midfielders, with immediate results.
+He was immediately prioritised to play a nullifying role on some of the opposition teams best midfielders with immediate results.